JukeBot-Org/JukeBot/README.md

 # To do
 * Implement Invite Generator-style error handling.
 * Have JukeBot auto-disconnect (maybe after a delay?) when the queue is exhausted.
+* Move config to .json in anticipation of exe distribution
 * ~~Add a way to clear the queue.~~
 * ~~Function-ify redundant embed/dialog code in `!play`.~~
 * ~~Work on a nicer-looking `!help` command.~~